soppydart/CS-F214-Assignment/README.md

 # CS-F214-Assignment
-This was made for an assignment to to check the proof of natural deduction in Propositional Logic.
+This was made for an assignment to check the proof of natural deduction in Propositional Logic.

 ## Requirements
 * GCC